 - In Romania we are focusing on cardiovascular risk prevention in young people and developing a national educational programme in schools.

 Measuring the impact

 Employee volunteering in work time and based on quality over quantity is encouraged to support the programme benefits further.
 Employee involvement has been facilitated by the introduction of a global volunteering allowance for all employees.
-To date, 5,045 hours have been donated to volunteering for the programme, with the overwhelming majority of employees being new to volunteering in work time.

 At a global level, research is being conducted to build an understanding of the health needs of the most disadvantaged youth across the world and is looking particularly at the barriers to these young people accessing health information and services.